The Queen's Choice

 “Say for ourselves?”
 Oberon boomed, his body rigid and defensive.
 “We have nothing to ‘say for ourselves’.
 You burn our park and build this tower in our city, you pull us out of Thaiana and the story we were running, and you dare to speak to us as if we were some footnote character?
 I am your King!”

-“Yes,” he said, “of course I dare.
+“Yes,” he said.
+"Of course I dare.
 I have your entire Chapter in front of me – the reign of the self-styled King of The Fairies.
 Eighty-eight years of your avarice and hubris.
 Eighty-eight years of your clumsy story-telling and incessant, endless bickering with this woman here.
 Do I dare to do these things?
 You Highness, I dare not do these things.”

 Oberon slammed his fist on the table.
 The Beast let out a low growl, which echoed against the high walls and straight down Titania’s spine.
-The Beast stood up, muscles moving along it’s body like rats in a barrel.
+It stood up, muscles moving along its lean body like rats in a barrel.
 The Teller shook his head and it stilled, but it kept all three pairs of it’s dark, intelligent eyes fixed on the King.
 Titania wanted to warn her husband not to say anything more, to make him realise that in the space of a few hours they had lost all their power, but when she tried to speak her throat was empty.

 “I’ve heard about you,” Oberon said, angry and oblivious.
 “And all I’ve heard is that you’re just some jumped up little clotpole, with grand ideas about taming the stories.
 Well, it can’t be done.
 You might as well try to tame life.”